vitoplantamura/MagicTrackpad2ForWindows/README.md

 # Installation

-**NOTE**: Only for the MT2 when connected via USB!
-Bluetooth not supported.
-ARM64 not supported (at the moment).
+**NOTE**: Only for the MT2 when connected via USB, ie bluetooth not supported.

-1) Connect the MT2 to the PC via USB and first install the imbushuo driver: download [this file](https://github.com/imbushuo/mac-precision-touchpad/releases/download/2105-3979/Drivers-amd64-ReleaseMSSigned.zip), unzip it, right-click on the INF file and click "Install".
+1) Connect the MT2 to the PC via USB and first install the imbushuo driver: download [this file (for x86)](https://github.com/imbushuo/mac-precision-touchpad/releases/download/2105-3979/Drivers-amd64-ReleaseMSSigned.zip) or [this file (for ARM)](https://github.com/imbushuo/mac-precision-touchpad/releases/download/2105-3979/Drivers-arm64-ReleaseMSSigned.zip), unzip it, right-click on the INF file and click "Install".

-2) Download the two files of this project from the Releases of this repo (save them in the same directory), start the Control Panel and click on "Install Driver".
+2) Download the zip file of this project from the [Releases](https://github.com/vitoplantamura/MagicTrackpad2ForWindows/releases) of this repo, unzip it, start the Control Panel and click on "Install Driver".

 # How the Installation Works